Director: Clyde Geronimi

 Review:

 However, Pluto’s reasons to join the army are doubtful, to say the least: only when he sees the enormous portions of meat an army mascot gets, he wants to be one, too.
 He tries to replace “Gunther Goat”, mascot of the Yoo-hoo Division, but all he gets is cans.
-In his second attempt he tries to chew tobacco like Gunther can, but the latter makes Pluto swallow the whole piece, making him sick.
+In his second attempt he tries to chew tobacco like Gunther can, to impress the soldiers.
+But Gunther makes Pluto swallow the whole piece, making him sick.
+This sequence is the highlight of the cartoon, as Pluto’s sickness is animated in the most ridiculous way.

 Watch ‘The Army Mascot’ yourself and tell me what you think: